becomingbabyman/eunoia-desktop/README.md

 categorize/summarize fn
-idk, is this best done with a full LLM like llama 2 or something more specilized. at a high level i want to build a graph db maybe in datalevin or ideally something that plays nice with iCloud. it will link all voice memos, photos, videos, notes, etc in a visual and searchable graph
+idk, is this best done with a full LLM like llama 2 or something more specilized. at a high level i want to build a graph db. ideally something that plays nice with the filesystem and iCloud. it will link all voice memos, photos, videos, notes, etc in a visual and searchable graph. probably start with writing json to *local.data/eunoia or something along those lines

 search
-- [] index all the transcriptions and categories, (datalevin?)
+- [] index all the transcriptions and categories, (flexsearch?)
 - [] return results in an autocomplete list view

 graph
 - [] render all files in a force directed graph

+progress bar
+- [] render a progress bar or at least a spinner when transcribing